 Under the ordinance, commercial property owners and managers are required to provide:

-- Regular recycling collection (at least twice a month) for all materials generated onsite deemed recyclable in Minneapolis, including paper, cardboard, metal, food and beverage cans, plastic food and beverage containers, and glass bottles and jars.
+- Regular recycling collection (at least twice a month) for all materials generated onsite deemed recyclable in Minneapolis, including paper, cardboard, metal cans, plastic food and beverage containers, and glass bottles and jars.

 - Persons may also provide their own collection and delivery of recyclables to a recycling facility.

 - Adequate recycling containers stored on the premises of the building in locations that are convenient for the deposit and collection of recyclable materials by all tenants of the building.

 - Written recycling information and instructions distributed to each business or commercial use located in the building annually.

 - A written recycling plan.
 It can simply list where on the premises you collect recycling and which recycling company you use.
 See template (pdf) for guidance.

 The fire marshal and authorized representatives and designees shall enforce this ordinance.
 Failure to comply will result in a warning notice.
 If a recycling system is on in place within 10 business days, an administrative penalty may be issued.
 Additionally, failure to comply with this section may constitute good cause for the denial, suspension, revocation or refusal to issue the certificate of commercial building registration.

 The ordinance requires all commercial and business properties to offer recycling.
 For questions about this recycling requirement, call the City of Minneapolis at 311 during business hours.